Device-Level Optimization Techniques for Solid-State Drives: A Survey: Device-Level Optimization Techniques

 To counter the challenges posed by ransomware, a rich body of research has emerged focusing on firmware-level defense and recovery techniques within SSDs.
 These approaches leverage the intrinsic properties of NAND flash to create a secure, hardware-isolated last line of defense.
 The evolution of these techniques can be broadly categorized into several key strategies.

-\textbf{1.
-Foundational Passive Retention and Recovery:} The earliest strategies focused on leveraging the out-of-place update mechanism to passively retain data for recovery.
-FlashGuard~\cite{huang_FlashGuardLeveragingIntrinsic_2017} pioneered this approach by modifying the garbage collection (GC) process to preserve any page that was read and subsequently invalidated, based on the premise that ransomware must read data before encrypting it.
-Its Read Tracker Table (RTT) efficiently tracks these pages.
-While offering perfect data restorability, this conservative policy results in significant storage overhead and performance degradation due to the retention of large amounts of non-malicious data.
-Broadening this concept, Project Almanac's TimeSSD~\cite{wang_ProjectAlmanacTimeTraveling_2019} provides a general-purpose "time-travel" capability, retaining all storage states for a configurable period.
-It uses back-pointers in the page's out-of-band (OOB) area to maintain a complete version history and employs delta compression to manage storage overhead, enabling not just ransomware recovery but also system-wide debugging and forensics.
+\textbf{Foundational Passive Retention and Recovery:} Early strategies used the out-of-place updates for data recovery.
+FlashGuard ~\cite{huang_FlashGuardLeveragingIntrinsic_2017} pioneered this by modifying garbage collection to save any page that was read and then updated, assuming ransomware reads data before encrypting it.
+While this ensures perfect recovery, it causes high storage and performance overhead.
+Expanding on this, TimeSSD ~\cite{wang_ProjectAlmanacTimeTraveling_2019} provides a broader time-travel capability, retaining all data versions for a set period using back-pointers and delta compression to manage the overhead.